 The University of Michigan Health System Children's Center opened in 1991 to serve the child care needs of the faculty and staff of the University of Michigan Health System.
-The Center offers full-and part-time programs designed to meet the needs of infant, toddler, preschool children in a safe and nurturing environment where each child's day has an individual rhythm, as well as a predictable flow.
+The Center is accredited by the National Academy of Early Childhood Programs and offers full-and part-time programs designed to meet the needs of infant, toddler, preschool children in a safe and nurturing environment where each child's day has an individual rhythm and predictable flow.
 To support this balance, the Center provides a warm, nurturing setting that encourages children to learn through hands-on experiential activities.

 The Center also provides care for school-age children when Ann Arbor Public Schools are closed and offers a summer camp program for elementary-aged children.